Cray-HPE/docs-csm/operations/boot_orchestration/Create_a_Session_Template_to_Boot_Compute_Nodes_with_CPS.md

 ### `<transport>`

-File system network transport \(For example, NFS and DVS\).
+File system network transport.
+For example, `nfs` or `dvs`.

-Can be left as an empty string to use the default value dvs.
+Can be left as an empty string to use the default value `dvs`.

 ### `<api_gateway>`

 Name or address of the Kubernetes API gateway.

-Can be left as an empty string to use the default value api-gw-service-nmn.local.
+Can be left as an empty string to use the default value `api-gw-service-nmn.local`.

 ### `<timeout>`